LindsayRex/PTC-Traffic-Flow/ppm/project_plan.md

 PostGIS: Using GEOMETRY(geometry_type='POINT', srid=4326) requires the PostGIS extension to be enabled in your database (CREATE EXTENSION IF NOT EXISTS postgis;).
 This allows for efficient spatial indexing and queries later if needed.
 We'll need two main tables.
+STATUS =  IMPLEMENTED

 Nullability: Set nullable=False for columns that must have a value (like count_date).
 Adjust based on your actual data constraints.
 Indexes: Added index=True to columns frequently used in WHERE clauses or JOIN conditions.
 Relationships: relationship defines how Station and HourlyCount objects are linked. back_populates enables accessing the related objects from both sides (e.g., station.hourly_counts and hourly_count.station).
+STATUS =  IMPLEMENTED

 **2. Data Transformations & Calculated Columns use Python & Panda sqlalchemy**

 STATUS =  NOT IMPLEMENTED